-The Candidate Countries Albania, Montenegro and North Macedonia, the potential candidate country Bosnia and Herzegovina and the EFTA (European Free Trade Association) countries Iceland and Norway, members of the EEA (European Economic Area), as well as Georgia, Moldova and Ukraine align themselves with this statement.
-Andorra, Monaco and San Marino also associate themselves with this statement.
+The Candidate Countries Albania, Montenegro, and North Macedonia, the potential candidate country Bosnia and Herzegovina and the EFTA (European Free Trade Association) countries Iceland and Norway, members of the EEA (European Economic Area), as well as Georgia, Moldova, and Ukraine align themselves with this statement.
+Andorra, Monaco, and San Marino also associate themselves with this statement.

-The European Union would like to thank the Ambassador Yun Young Lee of the Republic of Korea for his tireless efforts as the Chair of the 23rd Session of the Conference of States Parties (CSP) and wish him all the best in his new responsibilities.
+The European Union would like to thank the Ambassador Yun-young Lee of the Republic of Korea for his tireless efforts as the Chairperson of the Twenty-Third Session of the Conference of the States Parties and wish him all the best in his new responsibilities.
 We also thank the Chairperson of the Executive Council, Ambassador Andrea Perugini of Italy, for his outstanding performance in guiding the preparatory work for this session.

-The European Union congratulates Ambassador Krassimir Kostov of Bulgaria for his election as the Chairperson of the Twenty-Fourth Session of the Conference of States Parties.
-Sir, you have our full support and we are confident that your professionalism and experience will help us to reach a successful conclusion of the 24th Session.
+The European Union congratulates Ambassador Krassimir Kostov of Bulgaria for his election as the Chairperson of the Twenty-Fourth Session of the Conference of the States Parties.
+Sir, you have our full support and we are confident that your professionalism and experience will help us to reach a successful conclusion of the Twenty-Fourth Session.

-We also take this opportunity to thank the Director General, Ambassador Fernando Arias, for his comprehensive statement and commend the professionalism and capacity of the OPCW Technical Secretariat (TS) to implement the Chemical Weapons Convention (CWC) and tasks assigned by the States Parties.
-The Technical Secretariat has played a central role in making the CWC one of the most successful disarmament regimes in the world.
-In this context, the

-European Union underlines the complementarity of the work between the OPCW and the United Nations and appreciates the Director-General's recent visit to the United Nations Security Council to share information on the OPCW activities.
+We also take this opportunity to thank the Director-General, Ambassador Fernando Arias, for his comprehensive statement and commend the professionalism and capacity of the OPCW Technical Secretariat to implement the Chemical Weapons Convention and tasks assigned by the States Parties.
+The Technical Secretariat has played a central role in making the Chemical Weapons Convention one of the most successful disarmament regimes in the world.
+In this context, the European Union underlines the complementarity of the work between the OPCW and the United Nations and appreciates the Director-General's recent visit to the United Nations Security Council to share information on the OPCW activities.
+C-24/NAT.48 page 2

 The Chemical Weapons Convention is a key instrument of the global non-proliferation and disarmament architecture.
-Its implementing body, the Organisation for the Prohibition of Chemical Weapons, must be appropriately funded to achieve the stated aim of the Convention: a world free of Chemical Weapons (CW).
+Its implementing body, the Organisation for the Prohibition of Chemical Weapons, must be appropriately funded to achieve the stated aim of the Convention: a world free of chemical weapons.

-The Director General's proposed programme and budget for 2020 is proportionate and justified.
+The Director-General's proposed Programme and Budget for 2020 is proportionate and justified.
 It maintains the 2019 level of assessed contributions for all States Parties.
 The budget will enable the OPCW to continue its vital work throughout 2020, including cooperation and assistance projects.
-Therefore, the European Union urges all States Parties to support the adoption of the Director General's draft budget.
+Therefore, the European Union urges all States Parties to support the adoption of the Director-General's draft budget.

-The EU Member States together stand for some 40% of the OPCW regular budget.
-In addition, the European Union as well as its member states have considerably increased its voluntary financial contribution in support of OPCW activities.
-On 1 April this year, the European Union Council of Ministers decided to contribute EUR 11.6 million over the next 3 years.
-This voluntary contribution will be used for a variety of important activities of the organisation, such as financing the establishment of the new Centre for Chemistry and Technology (CCT) as well as the development of national capacities of States Parties, including through the Africa Programme.
+The EU member states together stand for some 40% of the OPCW regular budget.
+In addition, the European Union and its member states have considerably increased their voluntary financial contribution in support of OPCW activities.
+On 1 April this year, the European Union Council of Ministers decided to contribute EUR 11.6 million over the next three years.
+This voluntary contribution will be used for a variety of important activities of the organisation, such as financing the establishment of the new Centre for Chemistry and Technology, as well as the development of national capacities of States Parties, including through the Africa Programme.
 With this new decision, the total voluntary contribution from the European Union amounts to EUR 57 million since 2004.